 Contact and exchange is central to the retreat and we provide space for informal exchange and networking.
 We will support you to consciously reflect on your own learning throughout the week and build your personal practice of sense-making and actively thinking about the future and to become more comfortable when working with uncertainty.

-Every foresight retreat is unique – providing you with insights into trends in a specific policy area, new methodology, and practical experience working on a “Live Challenge”, a geopolitical case-study, brought by a pro-bono “client”– details to be released in 2017.
+Every foresight retreat is unique – in addition to our focus on strategic foresight we provide you with insights into trends in a specific policy area, new methodology, and practical experience working on a “Live challenge”.
+This year our themes are:

-If you’re interested in getting involved in our wider work around these two themes then get in touch
+If you’re interested in getting involved in our wider work around these issues then get in touch

 This year we be joined by over 15 speakers and faculty – expert commissioners, practitioners and users of foresight, as well as private and public sector policy planning/government leads and experts in futures thinking, design and data.